GeotrekCE/Geotrek-admin/docs/installation.rst

     # Empty cache
     sudo service memcached restart

-    # Reload configuration
-    sudo start geotrek
+Check the version on the login page !

 :note:

-    Shutting down current instance may not be necessary.
+    Shutting down the current instance may not be necessary.
 But this allows us to keep a generic software update procedure.

+    If you don't want to interrupt the service, skip the ``stop`` step, at your own risk.

 Check out the :ref:`troubleshooting page<troubleshooting-section>` for common problems.